sdee/variant_search/README.md

 # Introducting Variant Search #

-Variant Search is a tool for searching for genetic variants using gene name.
+Variant Search is a tool for searching for genetic variants by gene name.
 The key feature, auto-suggest, aids the user by offering a list of gene name suggestions based on what has been typed.
 When submitted, this tool displays a tabular list of variants for the query gene.

-# Quickstart #
+# Setup #

 ### Run Back-End